thephpleague/url/4.0/components/userinfo.md

 ## Modifying the user information

+<p class="message-notice">Because the <code>UserInfo</code> class does not represent a URL component, it does not include a <code>modify</code> method</p>

 <p class="message-notice">If the modifications do not change the current object, it is returned as is, otherwise, a new modified object is returned.</p>

 <p class="message-warning">When a modification fails a <code>InvalidArgumentException</code> is thrown.</p>

-<p class="message-notice">Because the <code>UserInfo</code> class does not represent a URL component, it does not include a <code>modify</code> method</p>

-To modify the user login and password information you need to call the respective <code>UserInfo::withUser</code> and `UserInfo::withPass` methods like shown below.
+To modify the user login and password information you need to call the respective `UserInfo::withUser` and `UserInfo::withPass` methods like shown below.

 ~~~php
 use League\Uri\UserInfo;